seanotskieee/Treon/README.md

 PATCH – Bug fixes or small tweaks; backward-compatible.

-We will start with: Treon 1.0.0
+We will start with: TreonUser_1.0.0 & TreonAdmin_1.0.0

 To download: Click the ZIP file, and click "View Raw" then the download will automatically start